openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-rbv.md

 **Command**

 ```
-velero restore create my-fs-restore --from-backup my-fs-backup --restore-volumes=true --namespace-mappings mayastor-app:mayastor-app-restore
+velero restore create my-raw-block-restore --from-backup my-backup-raw-block --restore-volumes=true --namespace-mappings mayastor-app-block:mayastor-app-restore-block
 ```

 **Output**

 ```
-Restore request "my-fs-restore" submitted successfully.
+Restore request "my-raw-block-restore" submitted successfully.
-Run `velero restore describe my-fs-restore` or `velero restore logs my-fs-restore` for more details.
+Run `velero restore describe my-raw-block-restore` or `velero restore logs my-raw-block-restore` for more details.
 ```

 :::note
-This is being restored on the target cluster in the namespace: `mayastor-app-restore`.
+This is being restored on the target cluster in the namespace: `mayastor-app-restore-block`.
 :::

 - Use the following command to verify the restore status: